alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 it seems ambitious to store 1 gigaton in the remaining 30%.
 But not all is lost!
-According to the [Copernicus project](https://land.copernicus.eu/global/sites/cgls.vito.be/files/use-cases/CGLOPS_UC_AgrestaSCoop_I1.00.pdf), Spanish forests store around 2.5 gigatons of carbon;
+According to the [Copernicus project](https://land.copernicus.eu/global/sites/cgls.vito.be/files/use-cases/CGLOPS_UC_AgrestaSCoop_I1.00.pdf), Spanish forests store overall around 2.5 gigatons of carbon;
 four times more below the ground than in the trees themselves.

 ![Urban trees: trunk is actually ~40 cm wide, quite taller than 4 meters, spaced 7 meters apart.](pics/climate-change-urban.jpg "Some large platanus (plane-tree) trees lining a street in Madrid.")

 Now let us replicate our reforestation project to the whole world.
-Land area is around
+Total land area is around
 [150 million km²](https://www.cia.gov/the-world-factbook/static/6c4d9b9a41b27707b6720720df7161d6/Physical_World.pdf);
-of land area;
 using the same proportion we would get:

     N(world) = 30% × A(world) × n(km²) ≈ 30% × 150 × 10^6 × 10^4 ≈ 0.45 × 10^12.